mrfr05t/MagicMerge/README.md

 <h1 align="center" style="font-weight: bold;">MagicMerge💻</h1>
-<p align="center">MagicMerge is a sophisticated utility designed specifically for cybersecurity professionals and red team operators.
+<p align="center">MagicMerge is a sophisticated payload delivery server for cybersecurity professionals and red team operators.
 It offers a powerful yet covert method for embedding and encrypting executables within images enabling secure payload delivery and execution in environments where discretion and evasion are paramount.</p>